end2endzone/end2endzone-hugo/content/blog/2014-12-02-diy-remote-trigger-shutter-release-cable-for-your-canon-dslr-camera.md

 ## Drilling

-Next you have to drill two holes in the project box to insert the switches.&nbsp;Take your time to look for the best location for inserting your switches.
+Next you have to drill two holes in the project box to insert the switches.
+Take your time to look for the best location for inserting your switches.
 I made my holes at a 90 degrees angle so that I could activate auto-focus with my index and activate the shutter with my thumb.

 A third hole is also required at the bottom of the box to insert the cable.

-If you project box is too fragile, you may have to drill many times the same hole using bigger and bigger drill bits.&nbsp;Another option is to use your soldering iron to melt holes in the plastic.
+If you project box is too fragile, you may have to drill many times the same hole using bigger and bigger drill bits.
+Another option is to use your soldering iron to melt holes in the plastic.

 ## Wiring